AJEvans/dbexamples/src/site/markdown/code.md

 &nbsp;

-A qualification of the software using an <span title="International Organization for Standardization">ISO</span> standard process might be appropriate for a production-level version of the software, but for the moment qualification is limited to the unit tests supplied.
+A qualification of the software using an <span style="text-decoration: underline dotted gray;" title="International Organization for Standardization">ISO</span> standard process might be appropriate for a production-level version of the software, but for the moment qualification is limited to the unit tests supplied.
 These cover edge case tests for core utility methods; functional tests for all significant units of work; and uncleaned data edge case tests.
 For details of how to build the software, which will run the tests, see the [introduction page](index.html).
-I've avoided using online <span title="Continuous Integration">CI</span> to keep things as simple as possible &nbsp; with Maven installed, everything should run from the downloaded repo.
+I've avoided using online <span style="text-decoration: underline dotted gray;" title="Continuous Integration">CI</span> to keep things as simple as possible &nbsp; with Maven installed, everything should run from the downloaded repo.

 ### Potential refactoring